Vusisean11/valiant/README.md

 ## 💡 Bring control and consistency to LLM agents...

-You've built a conversational AI agent—that's great!
-However, when you actually test it, you see it's not handling many customer interactions properly, and your business experts are displeased with its behavior.
+You've built a conversational AI agent, and that's awesome!
+But when you actually test it out, you notice it's not handling a lot of customer interactions the right way, and your business experts aren't happy with how it's performing.
 We've all been there.
-What do you do?
+So what do you do?

-valiant might be the answer you've been waiting for.
-It's an open-source conversation modeling engine that gives you unparalleled, scalable control over LLMs, enabling the creation of deliberate, predictable, and compliant Agentic User Experience (UX).
+valiant might be exactly what you've been looking for.
+It's an open source conversation modeling engine that gives you incredible, scalable control over LLMs, letting you create intentional, predictable, and compliant Agentic User Experience (UX).

 ## ✨ Why?